 Changes in Federal Law Impact Medical Assistance Long-term Care Benefits

 The Medicaid reform portions of the DRA significantly tighten the rules for Medicaid applicants seeking coverage for long-term care costs.
-The rule changes will impact eligibility requirements for both nursing facility care and “home and community-based services” such as the Pennsylvania Department of Aging 60+ Waiver Program.
-The Pennsylvania Department of Public Welfare will apply the new rules to applications filed on or after March 3, 2007, although some portions of the new law apply retroactively to February 8, 2006.
+The rule changes will impact eligibility requirements for both nursing facility care and “home and community-based services” such as Pennsylvania’s Aging Waiver Program.
+The Pennsylvania Department of Human Services will apply the new rules to applications filed on or after March 3, 2007, although some portions of the new law apply retroactively to February 8, 2006.

 A summary of the provisions is provided below.